hsbgit/war25/README.md

 # What is war2.5
 Warcraft II: Tides of Darkness was released in Europe in 1996.
 As a small kid, I immediately fell in love with this game.
-I spent hundreds of ours playing it, I had endless network battles with my father and sister.
+I spent hundreds of ours playing it, I had endless network battles with my family and friends.
 Since Warcraft II had a heavy influence on me and I am still in love with this game, I decided to create war2.5, which is an inofficial open source remake of Warcraft II.
 It has the following goals:

 - Keep the original Warcraft II feeling and be compatible with existing maps
 - While offering a modern GUI and higher resolutions